Dery Christopher: How the Climate-Smart Village approach changed my life

 "For the past 3 years I’ve been taught by CCAFS and its partners about how to cultivate maize and soybean, plus our traditional sorghum, using best practices like tied ridges and planting in rows instead of mounds,” Dery said.

 Now that Dery is receiving climate information on his mobile phone through a CCAFS-ESOKO partnership, poor weather conditions are no longer a barrier to his farming activities.
 The knowledge he gained from climate information services and climate-smart agricultural technologies have not only increased his confidence in investing in agriculture, it has tangibly improved his family’s livelihood; he has become more climate-resilient.

 In Bompari, climate-smart activities have been so beneficial to farmers that they are now able to save up money from their income earned from their harvests.
 Previously, poor production compelled farmers to buy food.
-Now, farmers yield more than their family’s need, allowing income from selling excess that can pay for medical needs and children’s school fees.
+Now farmers yield more than what their families need, allowing more income from selling excess that can pay for medical needs and children’s school fees.

 When asked about his future plans, the proud farmer said he is planning to farm during the dry season, as water and soil moisture conservation techniques are no more mysteries to him.